 "...give a woman a fish, her family eats for a day, teach her to fish and her family eats for life".

 We have developed a smokeless cookstove that can be made by anyone with readily available materials (dirt, clay, straw, water and a puffed grain).

-The trick is in the design and the addition of a puffed grain to the clay, such as puffed rice.
+The trick to making smokeless fire is in the design and the addition of a puffed grain to the clay, such as puffed rice.
 In simple terms we are teaching people to make insulated burn tubes that are highly efficient as they get hot enough to burn smoke, resulting in a clean burn and requiring far less fuel.

 They are too simple and too effective to not be used.
-Not only are they relatively smokeless (about 90% less than usual), they are also highly efficient using about 25% of the fuel of a conventional cookstove.
+Not only are they relatively smokeless (about 90% less than usual), they are also highly efficient using 50% or less of the fuel required for a conventional cookstove.